bhisaac/5eFP/5eFP-SRD.md

 # Time

-5eFP simplifies time by adding a countdown clock with eight segments.
-At the start of the game session, the marker is set at the top or highest value.
-Starting an encounter, taking a rest, or using a special game rule or feature causes the countdown marker to decrease by 1 step (lower the number by - 1).
-When the countdown clock reaches 0, the PCs recall after the encounter or rest ends.
+5eFP simplifies time by adding a countdown clock with eight segments called the time marker.
+At the start of the game session, the marker is set to 0.
+The time marker advances by +1 when an encounter ends, when you complete a rest, or when using certain game features.
+When the time marker reaches 8, the PCs recall after the encounter or rest ends.

+Keep track of how long PCs are deployed on an unexplored world map tile.
+The time marker begins at 0 and increases by +1 when an encounter ends or after a rest.
+If three footholds are resolved and the PCs reveal additional footholds, each increases the time marker by +1.
+If the players have already obtained the setting handbook requirement, and the PCs reveal additional setting handbook requirements, each increases the time marker by +1.
+When the time marker reaches 8, all PCs instantaneously Recall.

 In combat and other fast-­paced situations, the game relies on **rounds**, a 6-­second span of time.